google/google-java-format/eclipse_plugin/README.md

 #### Building against a local (snapshot) release of the core

-With the current build setup, the Eclipse plugin build pulls the needed build artifacts of the google java format core specified in the property `google-java-format.version` and copies it into the `eclipse_plugin/lib/` directory.
+With the current build setup, the Eclipse plugin build pulls the needed build artifacts of the google java format core from the maven repository and copies it into the `eclipse_plugin/lib/` directory.

 If you instead want to build against a local (snapshot) build of the core which is not available in a maven repository (local or otherwise), you will have to